This Mass ranks among the most solemn and significant liturgies of the Church.

 Following the blessing of the oils of the sick and catechumens, the chrism oil is consecrated.
 The bishop pours balsam into the oil and breathes the Holy Spirit over the mixture.
 The balsam is symbolic of the sweet odor of virtue; the oil signifies the outpouring of the Holy Spirit on a person and the consecration of sacred objects for sacred usage.
 Mixed with fragrant perfume, the holy chrism is consecrated to anoint the newly baptized, those receiving confirmation, the hands of priests, the head of a bishop, and the altars and walls of new churches at their dedications.

-For more information on this very special and historical liturgy, contact Lesa Truxaw, Diocese of Orange Director of Worship: 714-282-3000.
+For more information on this liturgy please contact Lesa Truxaw, director of worship at 714-282-3000.